Acts Retirement-Life Communities

 But we believe a good job should pay you when you can’t work because you’re sick.
 Everyone gets sick sometimes.

-Do workers at Acts Retirement-Life Communities do extra work that they don't get paid for?
+Do jobs at Acts Retirement-Life Communities spill into time workers aren’t paid for?

 How we know this